remiblancher/qlab/journey/01-revelation/README.md

 You just created a classical PKI with ECDSA.
 It works.
 So why change?

+The PKI you built in [Quick Start](../00-quickstart/) is structurally correct — but cryptographically fragile in the long term.

 Because **quantum computers will break everything**.

 ---